Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

   </ol> <br>

-<p> Once the script is saved, the necessary parameters can be defined through the script's properties to allow for input and output handling, ensuring it functions as a geoprocessing tool within ArcGIS Pro.</p> </br>
+<p> Once the script is saved, the necessary parameters can be defined through the script's properties to allow for input and output handling, ensuring it functions as a geoprocessing tool within ArcGIS Pro.</p> <br>

-<p> For the script to function like a geoprocessing tool in ArcGIS Pro, several parameters need to be established under the script’s property settings.
-On ArcGIS Pro, create a new toolbox under the catalog pane.
-Right-click on the toolset and create a new script.
-Copy and paste the python code from IDLE into the new script and save it.  </p> <br>

 <h3> Setting up the Script Parameters </h3> <br>

-<p> Each of the variables that were assigned “arcpy.GetParameterAsText” need to be defined for the script to be usable.
-For both of the spatial layers, they must be input as a "feature layer" Data Type.
-The other three parameters are simply fields.
-The "Default" values  Figure 2 below depicts the parameter settings.  </p> <br>
+<p> Each variable that uses the "arcpy.GetParameterAsText" function must be defined for the script to be fully functional.
+For both spatial layers, the input parameters must be assigned the "Feature Layer" data type.
+The remaining three parameters are field inputs, which should be defined as appropriate field types (Figure 3).  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ctqad00.jpg" style="width:100%;max-width:625px">